Abedalkareem/AMTabView-Android/README.md

 ## Screenshot
  <img src="https://raw.githubusercontent.com/Abedalkareem/AMTabView-Android/master/screenshot.gif" width="240" >

+## Android

+It's also available on android you can find it [here](https://github.com/Abedalkareem/AMTabView).

 ## Example

 To run the example project, clone the repo, and run the project.